mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 3. You can set a limit to the number of workspaces a user may create.
 4. At anytime you can stop 2 and 3 by typing killall dbus-monitor into a terminal.

-The Extra You Have to Install Firs
+The Extra's You Have to Install First...

-== This allows for ESC key emulation when if using EXPO applet to create workspaces ( ctrl + up ) when the count goes above 4, a dconf write to number of workspaces 4 is made, and ESC key triggered to close page.
+xautomation allows for ESC key emulation when if using EXPO applet to create workspaces ( ctrl + up ) when the count goes above 4, a dconf write to number of workspaces 4 is made, and ESC key triggered to close page. jsonlint checks the integrity of xml files.
-So so this: apt install xautomation
+So do this: apt install xautomation jsonlint

 How It All Works: